chiennv2000/TextSummarization/README.md

 python main.py
 ```

-You can also use this [notebook](https://github.com/chiennv2000/TextSumarization/blob/master/Text_Sumarization.ipynb) to train.
+You can also use this [notebook](https://github.com/chiennv2000/TextSumarization/blob/master/Text_Sumarization.ipynb) to train on Google Colaboratory.